 8. Clean up the yard - pick up sticks, rake leaves, pull up dead flowers, basically do anything the client wants to clean up their yard to prepare for holiday guests.

 9. Driving Services - such as taking people to appointments, or take them Christmas shopping.
 Or offer to go pick things up, such as decorated cakes or pies from the bakery, clothing from the dry cleaners, or party platters from the grocery store.
+If you can qualify, you may want to consider becoming an Uber or Lyft driver.
+Lots of people don't want to drive in snowy weather and you make make some regular clients.

 10. House Cleaning Services - anything from light cleaning, dusting and vacuuming to deep cleaning to prepare a home for holiday dinners and friends dropping by.